DevExpress-Examples/AspNetCore.Reporting.BestPractices/AspNetCore.Reporting.BestPractices/readme.md

 ```

 ## Prepare Application Skeleton
+//TODO: there are two skeleton section in this article (find the second below)
+//I think it should be better if we say here about responsiveness of the web application or some kind of loading feadback/indicator from the web page.

 Use the following best practices to create an efficient skeleton for a web reporting application.